import-js/eslint-plugin-import/docs/rules/order.md

 ### `pathGroupsExcludedImportTypes: [array]`

 This defines import types that are not handled by configured pathGroups.
-This is mostly needed when you want to handle path groups that look like external imports.
+If you have added path groups with patterns that look like `"builtin"` or `"external"` imports, you have to remove this group (`"builtin"` and/or `"external"`) from the default exclusion list (e.g., `["builtin", "external", "object"]`, etc) to sort these path groups correctly.

 Example: